Clever/analytics-monitor/README.md

   ]
 ```

-`analytics-pipeline-monitor` then reads from this config to perform latency checks. `schema` + `table` identifies the table, and `latency.timestamp_column` identifies the time a row enters Redshift. `latency.threshold` configures the maximum amount of latency acceptable for the table's data in [Go time format](https://golang.org/pkg/time/#ParseDuration).
-If the threshold is exceeded, then analytics-pipeline-monitor fires an alert in SignalFx.
+`analytics-monitor` then reads from this config to perform latency checks. `schema` + `table` identifies the table, and `latency.timestamp_column` identifies the time a row enters Redshift. `latency.threshold` configures the maximum amount of latency acceptable for the table's data in [Go time format](https://golang.org/pkg/time/#ParseDuration).
+If the threshold is exceeded, then analytics-monitor fires an alert in SignalFx.

 For tables that are not explicitly declared in the config, `default_threshold` and `default_timestamp_column` will be used as substitutes for the above values. `omit_tables` allows tables to be whitelisted from latency checks.

 ## Running locally

 ```
-ark start analytics-pipeline-monitor -e clever-dev -l
+ark start analytics-monitor -e clever-dev -l
 ```

 ## Deploying

 ```
-ark start analytics-pipeline-monitor -e production
+ark start analytics-monitor -e production
 ```